If you’re struggling with your fitness goals, feel free to quit. Just do it tomorrow.

 Quit tomorrow to keep fit

-Did you just start eating a clean diet and give up processed foods?
+Did you just start cleaning up your diet and reducing processed foods?
 Did you just start a new and more intensive exercise program?

 Here’s some news: It’s going to suck sometimes, and there is nothing you can really do about that until your body adapts.

-You’re going to have moments of weakness when you want nothing more than a bag of chips or a package of Twinkies.
+You’re going to have moments of weakness when you want nothing more than a bag of chips or a pack of Twinkies.
 Days when you can barely drag yourself to the gym.

 It’s only once.
 It can’t really hurt.
 It’s not so bad.
 The mind is remarkably adept at coming up with justifications.